tuck1s/sparkyRecipValidate/README.md

 ## Pre-requisites

-Set the following environment variables:
+Set the following environment variables.
+Note these are case-sensitive.

 ```
 SPARKPOST_HOST (optional)